-The Health Department at East Stroudsburg University provides diverse opportunities for students interested in both service careers and teaching careers in health education and health care administration.
-The curriculum and experiences also provide a solid foundation for students wishing to pursue graduate school training.
+The Department of Health Studies at East Stroudsburg University provides diverse opportunities for students interested in careers in both the health care and education sector.
+The coursework, as well as the hands on experiences built into the curriculum provide a solid foundation for students wishing to either start a career after graduating or going on to complete a graduate degree.
+Recent graduates of our program: